Backstory series. Part 3

 Previously I told about my first local gigs in 2006 and shutting down the community website in 2008.

-During the next three years after these events, I lived a normal trying to make a career in a totally different field of work.
+During the next three years after these events, I lived a normal life trying to make a career in a totally different field of work.
 No music production whatsoever, I’m not sure I even listened to music — I guess that is how strongly burned-out I was because of the study, the job, and the toxic relationship I had back then (tough times of being a teenager).

 So, 2011, I was 24.
 That was the time when I realised that not only I want to come back to music production, but also make it a big part of my life and eventually make a living on music.